Mask Fetish

 Prevalence & culture

 Mask fetishism is niche but benefits from broad cultural familiarity with masks through theatre, festivals and film.
-In Scorolli et al. (2007), the large online study of relative fetish frequency, clothing- and object-directed preferences as a whole were common (objects associated with the body ~30%), but specific items such as masks form only a minor slice within that: consistent with the uncommon tier assigned here.
+In Scorolli et al. (2007), the large online study of relative fetish frequency drawn from some 5,000 fetish-group members, preferences for objects usually associated with the body accounted for about 30% of the total, with clothing a substantial part of that.
+Within the clothing groups, however, the great majority concerned legwear and footwear (about 33% legs/buttocks garments and 32% footwear), and only around 9% whole-body wear such as jackets; masks and head coverings form a smaller sub-set still, consistent with the uncommon tier assigned here.
 Dedicated communities are modest and usually nested within latex, rubber and transformation scenes rather than standing alone.

 Safety, consent & law